What Happens After You Resign From a Job?

 Be Prepared for a Quick Forced Exit

 Make sure you have everything you need from your workspace and work computer.
-Some employers will immediately escort employees from the premises, particularly if they sense they are disgruntled in any way.
+If you have a company phone or tablet, make sure you have all the information you need from it.
+Some employers will immediately cut off access and escort employees from the premises, particularly if they sense they are disgruntled in any way.

 The safest approach is to retrieve any important documents from your work computer that are of a personal nature prior to handing in your resignation.
 Also, set aside any samples of your work that might be useful as part of your professional portfolio or as you carry out your role in future jobs.

 What If They Ask You to Stay?